Navigation

 Audio By Carbonatix

-During summers in Denver, electronic billboards on the side of the highway often let people know the state health department has declared an ozone action alert day.
+During summers in Denver, electronic billboards on the side of the highway often let people know that the state health department has declared an ozone action alert day.

-Under some conditions, wildlife smoke particles can contribute to the formation of ground-level ozone, but it isn’t the main driver of such alerts.
+Under some conditions, wildlife smoke particles can contribute to the formation of ground-level ozone, but that isn’t the main driver of such alerts.
 Smoggy days obstructing views of the Rocky Mountains often correlate with ozone alerts, too, but ozone is a colorless gas.

 Short-term exposure to excess ozone can cause coughing, chest pain, difficulty breathing, asthma attacks and eye, nose and throat irritation.
 Long-term exposure to ozone has been linked to lung and cardiovascular disease, and even premature death, according to the CDPHE.